From Alan Hewitt

 Factoring or invoice discounting?

-The terms factoring, invoice discounting and supply chain finance are more or less used interchangeably.
+The terms factoring, invoice finance, invoice discounting, equipment finance and supply chain finance are more or less used interchangeably.
 However, there are some subtle differences – differences that can be very important for your business.

 With factoring, the provider takes on the role of managing the sales ledger, credit